cylondata/twister2/docs/tutorial/developing.md

 sudo docker exec -it <container_id> bash
 ```

-You should go into twister2 diretory first.
+You should go into twister2 directory first.

 Then, to run an example you can use the ```twister2 submit``` command with ```standlone``` as the cluster.